-Some plastic hair accessories and even toys for children on the European market contain substances similar to dioxins, for example, hazardous flame retardants.
-This is a commentary on the results of the Czech analysis, made by Jindřich Petrlík, an expert on toxics from the Arnika Association, at the conference.
+Some plastic hair accessories and even toys for children on the European market contain substances similar to dioxins like hazardous flame retardants.
+This was a commentary on the results of the Czech analysis made by Jindřich Petrlík, an expert on toxics from the Arnika Association, at the conference.

 Testing carried out in laboratories of the Prague Chemical University exceeded the limit for BFR content in waste.
 According to experts, these substances should not be present in the analyzed products.
 With the highest likeliness, they got into the plastics from electronic waste, inter alia, originating in Europe.
-The waste is recycled in Asia, and is mainly plastics made from the return to the western markets.
+The waste is recycled in Asia; often, these plastics make a return to western markets.
 "Recycling of these toxic substances is permitted by inappropriately set limits for their contents in waste, laid down, in addition to the legislation, also by global conventions.
 This is an interesting topic for an international scientific forum," summarized Petrlík in one of his presentations.

 All the aforementioned substances rank among the so-called persistent organic pollutants.
 26 of such compounds and their groups are already on the Stockholm Convention list.
 They were either banned or restricted in their use and releases to the Stockholm Convention's requirements.

-Dioxins show a number of negative impacts on human health and some of them are even carcinogenic.
-In the wind and water currents, they can get thousands of kilometers from the pollution sources.
-Moreover, they are very hardly degradable by organisms and accumulate in animal lipid tissues.
-Because of that, chicken eggs are often used for monitoring the environment.
+Dioxins show a number of negative impacts on human health, and some of them are even carcinogenic.
+In wind and water currents, they can travel thousands of kilometers from the pollution sources.
+Moreover, these substances are rarely degradable by organisms, so they accumulate in animal lipid tissues.
+Because of this fact, chicken eggs are often used for monitoring the environment.

 In Krakow, the analyses of eggs from sites affected by industry in China, Kazakhstan, and Thailand were presented.
 "For example, pollution in the Thai province of Samut Sakhon is really critical, especially regarding dioxins," said Akarapon Teebthaisong from the Thai organization, EARTH.
-Concerning the study he presented to the scientific forum in Krakow, he made the following comments: “The commissioned analyses found high concentrations of these substances in eggs consumed by local populations.
+Concerning the study, he stated to the scientific forum in Krakow the following comments: “The commissioned analyses found high concentrations of these substances in eggs consumed by local populations.
 The pollution source in this area is a high number of small metal smelting and recycling plants where even electronic waste is often burned.”

-Thai experts, in cooperation with Arnika, warned about the situation in the last year, but no significant change has taken place yet.
-Now, the team hopes that the presentation of the investigation results on the international forum will help in solving the situation.
+Thai experts, in cooperation with Arnika, warned about the situation in the last year, but no significant change has taken place.
+Now, the team hopes that the presentation of the investigation results at the international forum will aid in creating solutions for this deeply troubling situation.
 "Even small children often live in the neighborhood of the polluting plants," added Petrlík.

-Dozens of presentations were given in the Dioxin 2018 conference, focusing on various problems connected with persistent organic pollutants, and also on the European Union plans for solving them.
+Dozens of presentations were given in the Dioxin 2018 conference which focused on various problems connected with persistent organic pollutants and on the European Union plans for solving them.
 One of the sediment analyses showed that the occurrence of some of them (e.g. DDT) in nature is decreasing; however, the concentration of perfluorinated substances is still growing.